 adidas and Reebok, however, have selected to remain open.
 In a letter by adidas CEO Kasper Rorsted to all employees, “Closing down is easy, staying open in a healthy environment requires courage, persistence and focus.”

 “For all coronavirus-related decisions we will—as a general principle—follow local regulations as different regions/countries/markets are impacted at a different level at any point in time.
-In all regions and countries where legislation allows, we expect the leadership teams to be working from our offices on a daily basis… Where work is conducted from home, we ask for your utmost focus and dedication to do your job as good as possible every day.”
+In all regions and countries where legislation allows, we expect the leadership teams to be working from our offices on a daily basis… Where work is 90th from home, we ask for your utmost focus and dedication to do your job as good as possible every day.”

 According to Yahoo!, several adidas employees came forward and expressed anger as competitors Nike and Under Armour had selected to close its stores while ensuring wages for its employees.
 According to an adidas spokesperson, the letter was not intended to suggest that adidas would not close any stores.